Numan0516/Data-Analyst-Numan/README.md

 ![COV](summarization.png)

 ## 3. Diagnostic Analysis

+**Project Title**: Investigating Anomalies in Vancouver Water Quality Data

+**Objective:**

+The objective is to conduct a diagnostic analysis to identify the underlying causes of abnormal turbidity spikes or missing data trends in Vancouver’s water quality monitoring.
+The goal is to inform city water departments about potential operational or environmental concerns.

+**Background:**
+City departments raised concerns about sudden spikes in turbidity in particular months.
+Understanding whether these are due to real-world events or system/sensor issues is critical for taking corrective actions.

+**Dataset:**

+Combines multiple sources:

+Sensor logs with timestamps

+Turbidity and temperature readings

+Location IDs and facility details

+**Methodology:**

+Data Integration: Combined datasets from various sensors via AWS Glue.

+Anomaly Detection: Used DataBrew to check for:

+Irregular timestamp gaps

+Sudden outlier readings

+Invalid or duplicated records

+Root Cause Analysis: Evaluated possible issues such as:

+Sensor recalibration periods

+Sampling errors

+Unreported weather events

+Segmentation: Analyzed anomalies across different facility IDs and sampling regions

+**Tools and Technologies:**

+AWS Glue, DataBrew, Amazon S3, Excel (for cross-checking outlier clusters)

+**Deliverables:**

+Anomaly detection report

+Charts highlighting abnormal readings

+Root cause matrix (e.g., fishbone diagram or 5-whys)

+**Key Findings:**

+Most anomalies coincided with sensor maintenance periods or data entry gaps.
+This highlighted the need for better documentation of sensor servicing schedules and automated anomaly flagging.

 **Project Description**: Investigating underlying issues or anomalies in the Vancouver dataset
 **Objective**: Diagnose potential factors contributing to unusual data patterns (e.g., sudden spikes in turbidity).